NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 5BB(A): 20 > 18
 - 6B(A), JB, 6A second hit, 8A, Throw damage adjusted across the three states
 - 5B has more lift
-- 5B(B) recovers one frame slower on hit
+- 5B(B) one frame added to the animation
 - 5B(A) added as 5A with 5B(B) follow ups
 - 5BB(A) hitbox has one more frame duration to better match the animation
 - 5BBA(A) has more lift and a hyuuga cancel before he leaves the ground